Oganesson: Nuclear stability and isotopes

-The stability of nuclei quickly decreases with the increase in atomic number after curium, element 96, whose half-life is four orders of magnitude longer than that of any subsequent element.
+The stability of nuclei quickly decreases with the increase in atomic number after curium, element 96, whose most stable isotope, 247Cm, has a half-life four orders of magnitude longer than that of any subsequent element.
 All nuclides with an atomic number above 101 undergo radioactive decay with half-lives shorter than 30 hours.
 No elements with atomic numbers above 82 (after lead) have stable isotopes.
 This is because of the ever-increasing Coulomb repulsion of protons, so that the strong nuclear force cannot hold the nucleus together against spontaneous fission for long.
 Calculations suggest that in the absence of other stabilizing factors, elements with more than 104 protons should not exist.
 However, researchers in the 1960s suggested that the closed nuclear shells around 114 protons and 184 neutrons should counteract this instability, creating an island of stability in which nuclides could have half-lives reaching thousands or millions of years.
 While scientists have still not reached the island, the mere existence of the superheavy elements (including oganesson) confirms that this stabilizing effect is real, and in general the known superheavy nuclides become exponentially longer-lived as they approach the predicted location of the island.
 Oganesson is radioactive, decaying via alpha decay and spontaneous fission, with a half-life that appears to be less than a millisecond.
 Nonetheless, this is still longer than some predicted values.

 Calculations using a quantum-tunneling model predict the existence of several heavier isotopes of oganesson with alpha-decay half-lives close to 1 ms.

 Theoretical calculations done on the synthetic pathways for, and the half-life of, other isotopes have shown that some could be slightly more stable than the synthesized isotope 294Og, most likely 293Og, 295Og, 296Og, 297Og, 298Og, 300Og and 302Og (the last reaching the N = 184 shell closure).
 Of these, 297Og might provide the best chances for obtaining longer-lived nuclei, and thus might become the focus of future work with this element.
 Some isotopes with many more neutrons, such as some located around 313Og, could also provide longer-lived nuclei.
+The isotopes from 291Og to 295Og might be produced as daughters of element 120 isotopes that can be reached in the reactions 249–251Cf+50Ti, 245Cm+48Ca, and 248Cm+48Ca.

 In a quantum-tunneling model, the alpha decay half-life of ^{294}Og was predicted to be 0.66 +0.23/−0.18 ms with the experimental Q-value published in 2004.
 Calculation with theoretical Q-values from the macroscopic-microscopic model of Muntian–Hofman–Patyk–Sobiczewski gives somewhat lower but comparable results.